dag/flask-zodb/docs/index.rst

 ...
 Armin Ronacher

-Requests in Flask are transactive with Flask-ZODB, so we don't normally need the above in view functions.
+Requests in Flask are transactional with Flask-ZODB, so we don't normally need the above in view functions.
 The extension object also functions like a `dict`, proxying to the root object during requests::